-- 2.19 An Existing Dwelling Condition Survey has been undertaken by HTA in February 2015 to conduct a visual assessment and consider the condition of the existing properties and their compliance with DCLG Decent Homes guidance for social housing as well as adopted GLA space standards, reviewing eight representative properties within the Estate. - 2.20 On the basis of the guidance within A Decent Home: Definition and Guidance for Implementation (June 2006), a home meets the standard if the following four criteria are met:
+- 2.18 An Existing Dwelling Condition Survey has been undertaken by HTA in February 2015 to conduct a visual assessment and consider the condition of the existing properties and their compliance with DCLG Decent Homes guidance for social housing as well as adopted GLA space standards, reviewing eight representative properties within the Estate. - 2.19 On the basis of the guidance within A Decent Home: Definition and Guidance for Implementation (June 2006), a home meets the standard if the following four criteria are met:

 - 1. It meets the current statutory minimum standard for housing.
 Dwellings which fail to meet this are those which contain 'Category 1 hazards'; - 2.
 It is in a reasonable state of repair; - 3.
 It has reasonably modern facilities and services; and - 4.
-It provides a reasonable degree of thermal comfort. - 2.21 HTA used this to create a checklist for assessing the properties including hazards, components and thermal comfort. - 2.22 A range of Orlit houses were assessed, all of which had visible defects against the Decent Homes criteria, including signs of damp and mould, lack of insulation, very old kitchens / bathrooms and overcrowding. - 2.23 With regards to internal space standards, the Orlit houses measure 84.4 sqm.
-This is 8.6 sqm smaller than the minimum space standards for new development within the Greater London Authority's (GLA) consultation draft of the Minor Alterations to the London Plan (Housing Standards) (May 2015)2, which requires 93 sqm minimum internal area requirement for a new 3 bedroom 5 person 2 storey residential dwelling. - 2.24 A similar assessment was also carried out on flatted properties on Morden Road and Ravensbury Grove.
+It provides a reasonable degree of thermal comfort. - 2.20 HTA used this to create a checklist for assessing the properties including hazards, components and thermal comfort. - 2.21 A range of Orlit houses were assessed, all of which had visible defects against the Decent Homes criteria, including signs of damp and mould, lack of insulation, very old kitchens / bathrooms and overcrowding. - 2.22 With regards to internal space standards, the Orlit houses measure 84.4 sqm.
+This is 8.6 sqm smaller than the minimum space standards for new development within the Greater London Authority's (GLA) consultation draft of the Minor Alterations to the London Plan (Housing Standards) (May 2015)2, which requires 93 sqm minimum internal area requirement for a new 3 bedroom 5 person 2 storey residential dwelling. - 2.23 A similar assessment was also carried out on flatted properties on Morden Road and Ravensbury Grove.
 Again, all surveyed properties had visible defects against the Decent Homes criteria.
 Similarly, the properties fell below the GLA's 50 sqm draft minimum standard for 1 bedroom 2 person flat by between 3.9 sqm and 5.8 sqm.
-Of the two flats surveyed, 1 was marginally above the GLA's 5 sqm minimum private amenity space standards by 0.3 sqm and 1 was below by 1.5 sqm, however both fell short of the recommended depth to provide a useable quality of space. - 2.25 Within Ravensbury Court, the surveyed property also had visible defects against the Decent Homes criteria, including damp and mould, exposed and dated pipe work and plumbing, however, these were not as significant as a number of the other properties.
+Of the two flats surveyed, 1 was marginally above the GLA's 5 sqm minimum private amenity space standards by 0.3 sqm and 1 was below by 1.5 sqm, however both fell short of the recommended depth to provide a useable quality of space. - 2.24 Within Ravensbury Court, the surveyed property also had visible defects against the Decent Homes criteria, including damp and mould, exposed and dated pipe work and plumbing, however, these were not as significant as a number of the other properties.
 The 2 bedroom 4 person 2 storey maisonette that was surveyed fell 14 sqm short of the GLA's draft minimum internal space standard of 79 sqm.
-Furthermore the unit, as with the vast majority of units within Ravensbury Court, does not have access to any private amenity space; however there is access to an unsecured communal area shared by 59 dwellings.
+Furthermore the unit, as with the vast majority of units within Ravensbury Court, does not have access to any private amenity space; however there is access to an unsecured communal area shared by 59 dwellings. - 2.25 In order to achieve a 10% internal inspection rate across all unit types, Baily Garner LLP undertook further internal surveys in September 2015 for a number of units at Hatfield and Ravensbury Court.
+These surveys identified that 16% of kitchens and 33% of bathrooms were deemed old and in poor condition.
+66% of boilers were also deemed old and at the end of their life.
+The general observation indicated that the condition of internal finishes were poor and there were extensive examples of damp and mould issues.